chrisj42/CharacterReplacer/README.md

 > [!NOTE]
 > Getting the model rigged and exported correctly here can be very touchy, particularly if you don't have much rigging experience.
 Again, unfortunately, I can't really help you much with this step, but hopefully I can get a proper guide for it here eventually.

+## 2.5.
+Make an icon for your avatar

+Later on, we're going to give your avatar an icon to display in the vanilla customizer.
+While you have all your art and modelling tools open, now might be a good time to make sure you have one!

+You don't have to do this now, and you can use whatever image you want, but I just thought I would mention this here.

+> [!NOTE]
+> Do try to make sure your image isn't larger than 256x256 in its final form.

 ---

 ## 3. Getting Ready for Unreal